qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    'string' and want to paste values from another attribute column that has a greater length the length of the column size will be extended to the same amount.
-   This is because the GDAL Shapefile driver starting with GDAL/OGR 1.10 knows to auto-extend string and integer fields to dynamically accommodate for the length of the data to be inserted.
+   This is because the GDAL Shapefile driver knows to auto-extend string and integer fields to dynamically  accommodate for the length of the data to be inserted.

 .. _delete_feature: